What is a Massage Therapist?

 A massage therapist's working conditions depend heavily on the location and what the client wants.
 For example, a massage meant to help rehabilitate an injury may be conducted in a well-lit setting with several other clients receiving treatment in the same room.
 But when giving a massage to help clients relax, massage therapists generally work in dimly lit settings and use candles, incense, and calm, soothing music.

 Because massage is physically demanding, massage therapists can injure themselves if they do not use the proper techniques.
 Repetitive-motion problems and fatigue from standing for extended periods are most common.
-Therapists can limit these risks by using good techniques, spacing sessions properly, exercising and, in many cases, receiving a massage themselves regularly.
+Therapists can limit these risks by using good techniques, spacing sessions properly, exercising, and receiving a massage themselves regularly.

 Massage Therapists are also known as: